Drinking Water Week

-Drinking Water Week, May 3-9, 2015, is an opportunity recognize the vital role water plays in our daily lives and is celebrated each year during the first full week of May.
+Drinking Water Week, May 3-9, 2020, is an opportunity recognize the vital role water plays in our daily lives and is celebrated each year during the first full week of May.
 To celebrate, the Department of Natural Resources and the American Water Works Association will hold a poster contest for Missouri fifth-grade students.
 The winning students will be awarded $300 for first place, $200 for second place and $100 for third place.
 Entries will be judged on three criteria: how original the entry is, how well the concept is executed and how well the poster relates to public water supplies.
 The poster should show how tap water is essential to our daily lives.
 This year's contest theme is "There when you need it."